Destinations Greece The Ionian Islands

 Book the morning yoga; skip the breath-work add-ons unless they're your thing

 InsiderF Zeen's sister property is on Crete; the Kefalonia rate is lower for the same brand standard.
-Book the morning yoga; skip the breath-work add-ons unless they're your thing.
+Book the morning yoga, and skip the breath-work add-ons unless they're your thing.

-A small adults-only sea-view hotel above Petani Bay on Kefalonia's quieter west coast — directly above one of the island's prettiest beaches.
-The right pick if you want a single-base Kefalonia stay with a hotel-pool morning and a beach afternoon.
+A small adults-only sea-view hotel above Petani Bay on Kefalonia's quieter west coast, directly over one of the island's prettiest beaches.
+A single-base Kefalonia stay: hotel-pool morning, beach afternoon.

 What it's known for